 Why Gamble With Your Land Roller Investment?

-For the 2018 and 2019 model years, we took our industry-leading 3-year warranty on land rollers and raised it to an unprecedented 10-year limited warranty.
+For the 2018 through 2022 model years, we took our industry-leading 3-year warranty on land rollers and raised it to an unprecedented 10-year limited warranty.
 All you need to do to qualify for the 10-year coverage is to register your new land roller with Summers.

 Take advantage of our 10-year limited warranty before this offer ends!

 Why did we do this?
 Because we don’t think you should roll the dice with inferior land rollers.
 We understand that cheaper equipment options are available, but they will likely cost you more in the long run.
 We’ve heard many stories about farmers who took a chance on purchasing inferior land rollers, only for them to fall apart in the field…or not even make it to the field at all.
 Not only does this result in expensive repair work, but you could also miss the short window of time for rolling your soybeans.

 Rather than simply telling you that Summers land rollers are the best choice for you, we decided to put some skin in the game by introducing an unprecedented 10-year factory warranty.
 Although it sounds unrealistic for any piece of farm equipment to have such a long warranty, our employee-owned team is completely confident in the quality of our products.
 In fact, we don’t think you’ll ever need to file a warranty claim.
 However, if you have any issues with the Summers manufactured components of your land roller over the next 10 years, you can rest assured in our more than 50 years of manufacturing experience, knowing that we’ll have your back.
 You have our word on it!

 The benefits of our 10-year limited warranty don’t end there.
 If you decide to trade your SuperRoller before the warranty coverage expires, the warranty can be transferred to a second owner for a fee.
 This ability will only strengthen the already strong resale value of Summers land rollers.